 If you are looking for instant gratification, this is not your kind of action.
 But if the long game appeals to you – as well as some pretty impressive odds that could lead a Cinderella story to a huge payday – then the futures bet is right up your alley.

-The premise is actually quite simple.
+The premise of baseball futures betting is actually quite simple.
 Shortly after the World Series concludes in late October (or early November), sportsbooks put out odds for all 30 teams to win the next season’s title.
 The favorite – usually one or both of the teams having just played in the just-completed Series – might have odds in the neighborhood of 6-to-1 like the odds you might expect for a favored horse in the Kentucky Derby.